j0shmillar/esp-capnp-test/components/capnp/kjdoc/tour.md

 `kj::Lazy<T>` is an instance of `T` that is constructed on first access in a thread-safe way.

+Macros `KJ_TRACK_LOCK_BLOCKING` and `KJ_SAVE_ACQUIRED_LOCK_INFO` can be used to enable support utilities to implement deadlock detection & analysis.
+* `KJ_TRACK_LOCK_BLOCKING`: When the current thread is doing a blocking synchronous KJ operation, that operation is available via `kj::blockedReason()` (intention is for this to be invoked from the signal handler running on the thread that's doing the synchronous operation).
+* `KJ_SAVE_ACQUIRED_LOCK_INFO`: When enabled, lock acquisition will save state about the location of the acquired lock.
+When combined with `KJ_TRACK_LOCK_BLOCKING` this can be particularly helpful because any watchdog can just forward the signal to the thread that's holding the lock.
 ## Asynchronous Event Loop

 ### Promises